 I am an Emergency Room Travel Registered Nurse.
 I witness wave patterns begin and end which is my main reason I campaign for people along with myself to chase your dreams before it’s to late.

 Conclusion: Thank you so much, Angela, for sharing your Pituitary Adenomas story and showing us how much you are doing in your life.
-What an amazing journey you are having.
+What an amazing journey you are on.